When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Compatibility: iOS

 I tested Apple Clips as both an app for adding music to videos and an app for video captions.
-All I did was pick a short video, tap the music icon, and choose from over 100 built-in tracks.
+Adding music was easy - I picked a short video, tapped the music icon, and selected from over 100 built-in tracks.
 I could also add my songs from GarageBand, and they fit in perfectly, since the app automatically synced the music to the video.

 When I recorded a quick vertical video, I tried the Live Title captions and stickers that matched both my voice and the beat of the music.
 The process was quick and smooth.